Sandstone Point

 Sandstone Point ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Sandstone Point has a cultural diversity profile below average, with 77.6% of its population born in Australia, 90.4% being citizens, and 95.9% speaking English only at home.
-Christianity is the predominant religion in Sandstone Point, comprising 59.3% of the population, compared to 56.3% across Greater Brisbane.
-The top three represented ancestry groups are English (36.2%), Australian (24.7%), and Irish (10.2%).
+Sandstone Point's cultural diversity was found to be below average, with 77.6% of its population born in Australia, 90.4% being citizens, and 95.9% speaking English only at home.
+Christianity is the predominant religion in Sandstone Point, making up 59.3% of people, compared to 47.8% across Greater Brisbane.
+The top three ancestry groups are English (36.2%), Australian (24.7%), and Irish (10.2%).

 Frequently Asked Questions - Diversity